sbsoftware/node-di-modules/README.md

     var modules = new (require('di-modules'))();

     modules.add('fs', 'value', require('fs'));
-    modules.addDir('./src'); // contains myModule.js and yourModule.js, which must be "factory" modules
-    modules.addDir('./src2', true); // recursively goes deeper into subdirectories
+    // directory paths must be relative to the current working directory of the process modules.addDir('./src'); // contains myModule.js and yourModule.js, which must be "factory" modules modules.addDir('./src2', true); // recursively goes deeper into subdirectories